Belbuca Generic Name & Formulations

 Management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.

-Reserve for use in patients for whom alternative treatment options are ineffective, not tolerated, or inadequate to provide sufficient management of pain.
+Reserve for use in patients for whom alternative treatment options are ineffective, not tolerated, or inadequate to provide analgesia.
 Not indicated as an as-needed (prn) analgesic.

 Use lowest effective dose for shortest duration.
 Apply against inside of cheek; do not chew or swallow.
 Avoid food or drinks until film dissolves.
+Rinse teeth/gums with water after film dissolves, and swallow.
 Individualize.
 Opioid-naive or opioid non-tolerant: initially 75mcg once daily or every 12hrs (if tolerated) for at least 4 days, then increase to 150mcg every 12hrs.
 Titrate in increments of 150mcg every 12hrs no sooner than every 4 days.
 Max 900mcg every 12hrs; consider alternate analgesic if inadequate.
 Conversion from other opioids: see full labeling.
 Use 600mcg, 750mcg, and 900mcg doses only following titration from lower doses of Belbuca.
 Severe hepatic impairment or oral mucositis: reduce initial and titration doses by ½.
 Concomitant use or discontinuation of CYP3A4 inhibitors or inducers: monitor closely and consider dose adjustments (see full labeling).
 Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected GI obstruction, including paralytic ileus.